The Current State of PWAs

 So, looking back at the smash hit Apple had on its hands with the App Store, it’s easy enough to see why the PWA concept was brushed aside.

 Why is it back now?
-Google resurrected the idea of progressive web apps in 2015 as a way to enhance the web experience.
+Google resurrected the idea of PWAs in 2015 as a way to enhance the web experience.
 However, the true answer may lie in a development which occurred with very little fanfare and yet represented a seismic shift in the mobile app landscape:

-Apple finally decided, as of March 2018, to support the technology (service workers) that makes progressive web apps possible.
+Apple finally decided, as of March 2018, to support the technology (service workers) that makes PWAs possible.

 From that day forward, with Safari users part of the target market for PWAs, they became more than and Android-only tool.